Soundbirds/NY.Times.COVID19.googleVis.github.io/readme.md

 After installing the necessary libraries from CRAN, the state data can be interactively plottted using the gVisCOVID.NYT.Data() function, adjust the width and height to your screen:

-      install.packages(c('googleVis, 'RCurl', 'housingData'))
+      install.packages(c('googleVis', 'RCurl', 'housingData'))
       gVisCOVID.NYT.Data()

       # For smaller screens reduce the width and height
-      gVisCOVID.NYT.Data(width = 700, height = 400)
+      gVisCOVID.NYT.Data(width = 700, height = 400) # The default is: width = 1400, height = 800

+      # For larger screens increase the width and height
+      gVisCOVID.NYT.Data(width = 1400 * 1.5, height = 800 * 1.5)

 The website for the county data is updated daily here: https://soundbirds.github.io/NY.Times.COVID19.googleVis.github.io/COVID_counties.htm

-the county data can be interactively plottted by listing the states in the gVisCOVID.NYT.Data() function, adjust the width and height to your screen.
+The county data can be interactively plottted by listing the states in the gVisCOVID.NYT.Data() function.
 For the county data, selecting too many states may be slow.

 Note, that I have added extra unique codes to the fips (Federal Information Processing Standards) unique county codes since they are missing for the added cities (e.g. New York) and unknown county within a state.

-      # install.packages(c('googleVis, 'RCurl', 'housingData'))
+      # install.packages(c('googleVis', 'RCurl', 'housingData'))

       gVisCOVID.NYT.Data(c('Washington', 'New York', 'Michigan'))